guardian/interactive-atom-thrasher-template/README.md

 ## Creating a New Thrasher
-**Note:** New thrashers should live within their own branch
+**Note:** Each thrasher should live within their own branch.
+These branches are *not* to be merged into main.
-- Use ``gulp --new {thrasher name}`` to set up new branch  (NOT DOCUMENTED IN README - explain what this command does and why)
-- Set the path and title in config.json (TO DO - maybe this is done by gulp —new {thrasher name} ? check gulpfile)

-- “The title you give the thrasher in the config becomes the id of [the .fc-container div yout thrasher will be in]” (this DOES NOT HAPPEN in the preview dev server created by ``gulp``, the id is fixed as “thrasher-atom”).
-“If you wanted to target [the pale gray strips in the page margins next to the thrasher] you would have to target this id”
+- `git checkout main` (**TO DO - change gulpfile to do this as part of the script?** )
+- **TO DO - find out the purpose behind the naming logic in gulpfiles newThrasher function and document it - would you ever want to namespace your branch name with a slash?**
+- Use ``gulp --new {yourThrasherName}`` to set up new branch, where `yourThrasherName` is the name for your thrasher.
+Note that this name will be used within HTML attributes and file paths (as well as the branch name), so should be in **kebab-case** and using only lower-case letters, numbers and dashes.
+This script will do the following:
+  * Create a new branch called `thrashers/{yourThrasherName}`
+  * Sets the s3 path in `./config.json` (but **not** the title)
+  * `./atoms/default/server/templates/main.html` : changes the id of the thrasher's outer div, and the class names of the outer div and its children to use your branch name
+  * `./atoms/default/client/css/_thrasher.scss` : updates the css to match the changes to main.html
+  * `./atoms/default/client/css/_basics.scss` : updates the css to match the changes to main.html, also updates the class selector on the rule for the section that will contain the thrasher
+  * `./atoms/default/client/js/app.js` : inserts the branch name into the component string passed to the trackLoad function
+- After ``gulp --new {yourThrasherName}`` is finished, edit `./config.json` to set the title.
+In production, this title will be used as the id for the section element your thasher will be nested in.
+(Note that this id does not get updated in the sample pages used on the dev server - the section will have the fixed id of "thrasher-atom")

-- “If you are doing something specific with these strips , when you pass the details over to central production, you need to make sure they use the same container name as you”
+**TO DO - clarify how central production can change the container name, and the impact on using it in code - ie you need to make sure they use the same container name as you**

 ## Development
 **To update the code of your thrasher use:**